 - Regular reviews – bi-annual check-ins provide both parties important benchmarking on progress and the information they need to accelerate performance and deliver against business objectives.

 Regardless of spend, size or discipline, investing in fair, transparent reviews demonstrates to your agency that you are committed to receiving open and honest feedback to help improve your relationship.
-For more information on how the Flock Agency Appraisal Tool can help you to improve your agency relationship contact us for further details or register here for our webinar on 14th November, 14:00-15:00 GMT.
+For more information on how the Flock Agency Appraisal Tool can help you to improve your agency relationship contact us for further details.